nhatquangz/nhatquangz.github.io/_posts/2020-11-01-replicatate-monzo-card-animation.md

 }
 ```

-I have created basic collection view having 10 cards with different colors.
+I have created a basic collection view having 10 cards with different colors.
 As yet we do nothing with the custom layout, this is how it looks like:
 ![initial-card][initial-card]

 Next step, we will override method [`layoutAttributesForElements`](https://developer.apple.com/documentation/uikit/uicollectionviewlayout/1617769-layoutattributesforelements) to implement some changes.